xpdAcq/xpdAcq/doc/quickstart.rst

 A mask will be generated based on the image collected from this sample.
 This mask will be saved in the header of all future scans until you run ``run_mask_builder()`` again.
-You will always be able to extract your data unmasked, or apply a different mask, at analysis time, but if this mask works well, it will save you a lot of time later.
+You will always be able to extract your data unmasked, or apply a different mask, at analysis time, but if this mask works well, it will save you a lot of time later if you do this step now.

-You can look at the 2D image with and without the mask in SrXplanar.
+You can look at the 2D image with and without the mask in SrXgui.
-The most recent mask file will be placed in ``config_base`` directory with file name as ``xpdacq_mask.py``.
-You can load in with by clicking the 'folder' icon in SrXplanar.
+FIXME The most recent mask file will be placed in ``config_base`` directory with file name as ``xpdacq_mask.py``.
+You can load in with by clicking the 'folder' icon in SrXgui.

 .. image:: ./img/select_mask_00.png
   :width: 400px